First Time (Lifehouse song): Music video

 The music video premiered on AOLmusic.com and The N on June 29, 2007.
 It was also released on iTunes that same day.
 The music video, directed by Sean Mullins, was shot in Los Angeles and features real couples falling in love for the first time.

 It begins with a shot of the band in a white room wearing all white clothes and playing all white instruments.
 As the energy of the song gets stronger, the white room and the band's clothing changes from white to a ruby red.
 According to Monsters and Critics, the vibrant colors in the music video show how passion explodes inside of people when they are in love for the first time.
 One couple gets tattoos for the first time, while another guy is seen teaching his girlfriend how to skateboard.
 After that, another couple is seen falling in love on a beach and a real life husband and wife embrace after the husband returns from the military.

 Promotion

 The band performed the song in the 81st Macy's Thanksgiving Day Parade in 2007.
 Then in January 2008, Lifehouse performed the song as part of a set list on the PBS show Soundstage.
 The band then made an appearance at the 2008 NFL Pro Bowl halftime show on February 10, 2008, and performed "Hanging by a Moment" and "First Time".
-Lifehouse has also performed "First Time" on Live Sets, Last Call with Carson Daly, The Late Late Show with Craig Ferguson, The Tonight Show with Jay Leno, and Live with Regis and Kelly.
+Lifehouse performed "First Time" on Live Sets, Last Call with Carson Daly, The Late Late Show with Craig Ferguson, The Tonight Show with Jay Leno, and Live with Regis and Kelly.
+The song was also used in a commercial to promote the 2008 Dodge Ram.